dgraph-io/dgraph-docs/content/graphql/schema/ids.md

 ### The `ID` type

-In Dgraph, every node has a unique 64-bit identifier that you can expose in GraphQL using the `ID` type. `ID`s are auto-generated, immutable and never reused.
+In Dgraph, every node has a unique 64-bit identifier that you can expose in GraphQL using the `ID` type.
+An `ID` is auto-generated, immutable and never reused.
 Each type can have at most one `ID` field.

 The `ID` type works great when you need to use an identifier on nodes and don't need to set that identifier externally (for example, posts and comments).